ksubramanian9/portfolio_management/docs/architecture/microservices/portfolio_management_service.md

     ```

 ## API Endpoints
-The service exposes RESTful APIs (via Akka HTTP) for synchronous operations.
+The service exposes RESTful APIs using **Spring WebFlux** for reactive, non-blocking operations.
 All endpoints are secured with OAuth2 (via Keycloak).

 | **Endpoint** | **Method** | **Description** | **Request Body** | **Response** |
 |--------------|------------|-----------------|------------------|--------------|